-- STI/HIV co-infections - For patients co-infected with treatable STIs, other than chlamydia or gonorrhea - Cases of suspected child abuse or sexual assault - Situations where a patient's safety is in question - For partners with known allergies to antibiotics
+- STI/HIV co-infections - For patients co-infected with treatable STIs, other than chlamydia or gonorrhea - · Cases of suspected child abuse or sexual assault - Situations where a patient's safety is in question - For partners with known allergies to antibiotics

 MDHHS routinely reviews and updates Michigan's EPT guidance.
-Providers are encouraged to visit the MDHHS/DHSP website for the most up to date guidelines, directives, and patient education materials: www.michigan.gov/hivsti.
+Providers are encouraged to visit the MDHHS Bureau of HIV & STI Programs (BHSP) website for the most up to date guidelines, directives, and patient education materials: www.michigan.gov/hivsti.
+(MCL 333.5110)